Xabi Alonso: 2005–06: FA Cup winner

 Alonso was ever-present in the first team in the 2005–06 season, largely avoiding injuries that had marred his first season at the club.
-The summer transfer window brought Peter Crouch to Liverpool and the striker's height sparked accusations that the team would change to long ball tactics.
+The summer transfer window brought Peter Crouch to Liverpool and the striker's height sparked accusations that the club would change to long-ball tactics.
 Crouch denied this, highlighting that Alonso's passing ability, alongside Gerrard, would define Liverpool's style of play.
 Alonso faced more competition for his place in the form of new arrival Mohamed Sissoko.
 However, Steven Gerrard's injuries and Rafael Benítez's favouring of a 4–5–1 formation ensured Alonso's place in the team.
-Alonso appeared in all of Liverpool's games in the Champions League but the dominance shown in the previous season had gone as the team lost to Benfica in the knockout stage.
+Alonso appeared in all of Liverpool's games in the Champions League but the dominance shown in the previous season had gone as the club were eliminated by Benfica in the Round of 16.

-On 7 January 2006, in an FA Cup third-round tie against Luton Town, Alonso assisted Liverpool to a 5–3 comeback victory after being down 3–1 early in the second half.
+On 7 January 2006, in an FA Cup third-round match against Luton Town, Alonso assisted Liverpool to a 5–3 comeback victory after being down 3–1 early in the second-half.
 Alonso scored two impressive goals from distance: one from 45 yards, and the other 65 yards from goal; behind the half-way line.
-Consequently, Alonso's goals marked a stroke of luck for a Liverpool fan who won £25,000 from a £200 bet on Alonso scoring from within his own half.
+Consequently, Alonso's goals marked a stroke of luck for a Liverpool fan who won £25,000 from a £200 bet on Alonso scoring from within his own-half.
 Alonso suffered an ankle injury in a 1–3 away victory over Portsmouth, putting his participation in the FA Cup final in doubt.
-However, he recovered sufficiently to start the game against West Ham United and Gerrard scored Liverpool's third goal from Alonso's free kick, pulling the team ahead of the opposition.
-Alonso, still affected by the injury, could not manage the entire 90 minutes and was substituted in the second half.
-Liverpool won on penalties without his help but Alonso still earned his first FA Cup winners' medal.
+However, he recovered sufficiently to start the match against West Ham United and Gerrard scored Liverpool's third goal, pulling the club level with the opposition.
+Alonso, still affected by the injury, could not manage the entire 90 minutes and was substituted in the second-half.
+Liverpool won 3–1 on penalties without his help but Alonso still earned his first FA Cup winners' medal.